-PLASTIC SURGERY & HAIR LOSS: A Physician’s Guide
+PLASTIC SURGERY & HAIR LOSS:

 by Alan J. Bauman, MD

+No cosmetic surgery procedure is complete without considering the effects of HAIR on the patient’s overall appearance.
 Transforming the face to a more youthful, healthier look is a challenging task for any surgeon who performs an aesthetic procedure.
 Achieving this end, while also avoiding any appearance of artificiality in the design, is what defines a procedure as aesthetically superior for both physicians and patients.
 To this end, there has been a growing awareness in the medical community—and among patients—that hair loss can detrimentally affect the overall desired short- and long-term outcome of facial-rejuvenation procedures.

 By some estimates, genetic male and female hair loss affects between 60 and 100 million Americans.1–4 It is expected, therefore, that a significant number of aesthetic surgery patients will experience some degree of hereditary hair loss before or after their procedures.
 In addition, some hairline changes (such as hairline recession and sideburn distortion) and visible scarring can result directly from even the most well-planned and well-executed rhytidectomy or brow lift.
+Sometimes just the use of general anesthesia can cause a concerning shedding of hair or effluvium in the first few weeks or months after plastic surgery.

-For this reason, it is important that a plastic surgeon—who may not routinely perform hair restoration—consider consulting with a hair-restoration physician before and after the patient’s surgery.
+For this reason, it is important that a plastic surgeon—who may not routinely perform hair restoration—consider consulting with a hair restoration physician before and after the patient’s surgery.
 In this way, the surgeon can help his or her patient avoid unanticipated hair-related issues later on.

 Hair and the Perception of Age